mrcaseyrobison/7-README-Generator-NODEJS/README.md

 https://www.dropbox.com/s/mxvemv78oobs75n/demo.mp4?dl=0
 ## Description

-This application gives a user the possibility to have an automated README.md file generated through Node.js runtime environment, a series of questions is asked and based on your answers a README.md file will be generated and formatted.
+This application gives a user the possibility to have an automated README.md file generated through Node.js runtime environment, a series of questions is asked and based on your answers a MY_README.md will be generated and formatted in the root directory.

 ## Table of Contents